rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/abroad_flights.md

 Most airlines let you pick your seat assignment either at booking, within X hours of departure, or at check-in.
 Do it.

-Look for upgrades to the "premium" or economy "plus" or whatever the airline calls the better economy seating.
+Look for (potentially free) upgrades to the "premium" or economy "plus" or whatever the airline calls the better economy seating.

 __Aisle__